apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.numberToString.md

 Description
 -----------

-It returns the formatted number string to the `successCallback` with a properties object as a parameter.
-That object should have a `value` property with a String value.
+Returns the formatted number string to the `successCallback` with a `properties` object as a parameter.
+That object should have a `value` property with a `String` value.

-If there is an error formatting the number, then the `errorCallback` is invoked with a `GlobalizationError` object as a parameter.
-The expected code for this error is `GlobalizationError.FORMATTING\_ERROR`.
+If there is an error formatting the number, then the `errorCallback` executes with a `GlobalizationError` object as a parameter.
+The error's expected code is `GlobalizationError.FORMATTING\_ERROR`.

+The `options` parameter is optional, and its default values are:

+    {type:'decimal'}

-`options.type` can be 'decimal', 'percent', or 'currency'.
-The default options are `{type:'decimal'}`.
-The `options` parameter is optional.
+The `options.type` can be 'decimal', 'percent', or 'currency'.

 Supported Platforms
 -------------------